sebc31/P-GRe/README.md

 About P-GRe
 ===========
 Pseudogenes are genomic sequences with homology to functional genes but that harbor deleterious mutations, such as loss of the start codon, loss of coding sequence, gain of stop or frame-shifts.
 No longer coding for a functional protein, pseudogenes are rarely transcribed and are often described as having no function.
 It is now known that part of the pseudogenes are transcribed, this part representing for example 15% of all the pseudogenes in mice<sup name="a1">[R1](#f1)</sup>.
-It has also been shown that these transcripts, originating from pseudogenes, could form duplexes with the mRNAs of homologous functional genes and thus participate in post-transcriptional regulation through the RNAi pathway (Tam et al., 2008; Watanabe et al., 2008; Guo et al., 2009).
+It has also been shown that these transcripts, originating from pseudogenes, could form duplexes with the mRNAs of homologous functional genes and thus participate in post-transcriptional regulation through the RNAi pathway <sup name="a2">[R2, ](#f2)</sup><sup name="a3">[R3, ](#f3)</sup><sup name="a4">[R4](#f4)</sup>.
 In the other hand, the exhaustive prediction of pseudogenes allow a better understanding of dynamic of gene evolution in multigenenic families often subjected to duplication and pseudogenisation events.

 The goal of PseudoGene REtriever (P-GRe [/pɛɡʁ/]) is to find the position of pseudogenes on a genome, as well as to infer their structures in pseudo-exons and pseudo-introns.
 P-GRe aims to be more user-friendly, with a limited number of dependencies, ease of use and total automaticity, while producing qualitative results and having greater sensitivity than other software with the same goal.